FiBiNet++: Reducing Model Size by Low Rank Feature Interaction Layer for CTR Prediction

 \section{Conclusion}

-Some research shows that FiBiNet is one of the best performance CTR models.However,FiBiNet has too much model parameters that hinder its wider applications.In this paper, we propose FiBiNet++ model in order to greatly reduce the model size while improving the model performance.
-Experimental results show that FiBiNet++ provides orders of magnitude improvement in model size while improving the quality of the model compared with FiBiNet.
-It also outperforms other state-of-the-art models on three real-world datasets.
+In this paper, we propose FiBiNet++ model in order to greatly reduce the model size while improving the model performance.
+Experimental results show that FiBiNet++ provides orders of magnitude improvement in model size while improving the quality of the model.